gongqilin/API/my_application/edit_application.md

     </tr>
     <tr>
         <td>Authorize URL</td>
         <td>This is an auto generated URL that could be used to obtain the Authorization Code.
 This is a read-only field.
-Select the copy button next to this URL to copy this URL to the clip board, as shown below.
+Select the copy button next to this URL to copy it to the clipboard, as shown below.
         <br><br>
         ![Copy Authorization URL](../images/CopyAuthorizationUrl.png)
         <br><br>Please see Request for Authorization section for more details.  </td>